vpatel00/GameHub/README.md

 Primary Key Boss Battle: Dodge the packet loss with arrow keys to move.
 Keep Blue Box, or your packet, alive.

-Blackjack: Press the buttons onscreen to play cards, and do actions.
+Blackjack: Press the orange buttons onscreen to play cards, and do actions.

 Slots: Press spin to spin.
 Hope you win.